 Supporting Activity 1.
 1 of Research Program 1, the purpose of this project is to understand the current food-production ecosystem in Coffs Harbour and, concurrently, prospects for growth of this ecosystem, particularly in the light of output capacity and increased value-add, the creation of food hubs and distribution, and the deployment of technology.

-It is also anticipated that these findings will be translatable to other regional food ecosystems across the nation that are endeavouring to transition to a more ‘value-add-centric’ ecosystem model.
+These findings will be translatable to other regional food ecosystems across the nation that are endeavouring to transition to a more ‘value-add-centric’ ecosystem model.